texfaq/texfaq.github.io/FAQ-labelformat.md

 date: 2014-06-10
 ---

-# How to change the format of labels

 By default, when a label is created, it takes on the appearance of the counter labelled, so the label appears as `\the<counter>`&nbsp;&mdash; what would be used if you